• Skip to primary navigation

 PLEASE pack the auditorium to provide your feedback and ask for the planning commission to:

-• Defer the vote until they’ve had plenty of time to address the full range of resident concerns
+• Defer the vote until they’ve had plenty of time to address the full range of resident concerns in the proposal

 • Remove SMRs and gas peaking outright